 The Beoplay H9 by Bang & Olufsen have a unique touch-sensitive control scheme that's relatively easy to use once you get familiar with it.
 You turn up the volume by swiping your finger along the circular touchpad (clockwise for volume up and counter-clockwise for volume down).
 Tapping on the right ear cup plays and pauses tracks and also manages calls.
 You can disable noise canceling by swiping downwards, and skipping tracks is done by swiping left and right.
 Unfortunately, the touch-sensitive control scheme is not as responsive as physical buttons, and you do not get a lot of auditory feedback when changing tracks or disabling noise canceling, which is a little disappointing.
+Also tapping twice on the touch-sensitive surface redials your last called number which can be quite frustrating since it is easy to trigger accidentally.
 On the upside, they have an actual switch for power and Bluetooth pairing which makes connecting to Bluetooth sources a bit easier, like the QuietComfort 35 II.

 Like most closed back over-ear designs, the H9 are not the most breathable headphones.
 Once you get the right fit they seal off the ear fairly well which prevents a good amount of airflow.
 They're not much worse than most over-ear headphones but won't be ideal for strenuous physical activity since they will make you sweat a bit more than usual under those conditions.